History | Mission | Vision

-- Empowers survivors through programs and support such as advocacy and counseling.
+2. Empower survivors through programs and support such as Advocacy and Counseling.

 3. Create a safer future through Education and Outreach to schools, businesses, and other organizations.

 TESSA’s mission is to help women and their children achieve safety and wellbeing while challenging communities to end sexual and family violence.

 TESSA is the only provider of confidential services specifically for victims of Domestic Violence and Sexual Assault (DVSA) in El Paso and Teller Counties.
 Confidentiality is afforded to the agency via Colorado Revised Statute (CRS) 13-90-107 (k) and is broken only in the following cases

 2) Duty to Warn and Protect (CRS 13.21.117)

 3) Danger to Self/Others

 4) By written release of information signed by client.

 TESSA promotes the values of inclusivity amongst all levels of the agency.
 We embrace an anti-oppression ideology to understand and integrate culturally inclusive principles into policy and practice and provide services to victims of without regard to race, religion, national origin, sexual orientation, gender, gender expression, physical or mental handicap, marital status, language, or age.
 Staff receive ongoing training around the ideas/issues of oppression, racism, sexism, heterosexism, and classism and in the readily accessible provision of programs and services that reflect the culture and tradition of the client being served.